vemurikl/waph/labs/lab0/README.md

 A summary of steps you have performed to deploy your Ubuntu 22.04 virtual machine on CECH Sandbox ([https://sandbox02.cech.uc.edu/vcac](https://sandbox02.cech.uc.edu/vcac)) and install the required software and applications.

-No screenshot is required in this sub-section, however, it is welcome, and detailed information is encouraged.
+No screenshot is required in this sub-section; however, it is welcome, and detailed information is encouraged.

 ### Apache Web Server Testing